ddbj/jga-analysis/somatic-short-variant/README.md

 ## Compatibility test

-In Terra platform, [Somatic-SNVs-Indels-GATK4](https://anvil.terra.bio/#workspaces/help-gatk/Somatic-SNVs-Indels-GATK4) provides an example of a somatic variant call workflow (`2-Mutect2-GATK4`) based on GATK Best Practices.
+In Terra platform, [Somatic-SNVs-Indels-GATK4](https://anvil.terra.bio/#workspaces/help-gatk/Somatic-SNVs-Indels-GATK4) workspace provides an example of a somatic variant call workflow (`2-Mutect2-GATK4`) based on GATK Best Practices.

-We compared it with our workflow using a tumor and a matched normal pair.
+We compared it with our workflow using a tumor and a matched normal sample.

 ### Inputs